ibm-cloud-docs/monitoring/agent/upgrade_agent.md

 {{site.data.keyword.attribute-definition-list}}

-# Upgrading a monitoring agent
+# Updating a monitoring agent
 {: #upgrade_agent}

 Choose any of the following options to update a monitoring agent:
 {: shortdesc}

-## Upgrading a monitoring agent for a standard Kubernetes cluster
+## Updating a Kubernetes agent
 {: #update_agent_kube}

 By default, the monitoring agent has a `RollingUpdate` update strategy.